mr-scrpt/wonderstyler/README.md

 # WonderStyler

-Neovim plugin for extracting and visualizing CSS classes from any file type by parsing class="" and className="" attributes, with support for both regular CSS and CSS Modules syntax.
+Neovim plugin for extracting and visualizing CSS classes from any file type by parsing `class=""`` and`className="" or className={}` attributes, with support for both regular CSS and CSS Modules syntax.

 ## Problem